snapcraft-doc-samples-unofficial/snapcraft-guides-unofficial/How_To_Guides/Plugins/python-ctypes-classic/index.rst

    :start-at: override-build: |
    :end-at: $SNAPCRAFT_PROJECT_DIR/snap/local/patch-ctypes.sh

+An `example script and patch`_ can be found in the `example repository`_.

-Run Snapcraft to build the snap.
+Run Snapcraft to build the snap with these changes.
 This may produce warnings about run-time library paths like the following:

 .. code:: text